JustinGuese/datafortress.cloud.hugo/content/english/services/financial-data-driven-planning.md

 <br>

 Our solutions are individual.
 Meaning we can help startups without many resources on a pay-per-sale basis or huge enterprises alike.
-Of course, an expensive Hadoop cluster costing thousands a month might not be the right solution for a new startup, and a standard dashboard might not be sufficient for an international enterprise.
-Contact us and we will work out a scalable solution matching your resources.
+Of course, an expensive Hadoop cluster costing thousands a month might not be the right solution for a new startup, and a standard dashboard might not be sufficient for an international enterprise. [contact us](/contact) and we will work out a scalable solution matching your resources.